-No. These federal funds are exclusively for building a fixed-rail system — and buses don’t qualify.
-As designated by Congress, the funds can only be used for that purpose and cannot be used for operation of the existing bus system or any other transportation initiative such as road maintenance or fixing potholes.
-Similar to the High Speed Rail money, if the money is not used for the streetcar, it would go to another city for fixed-rail transit.
+No. These federal funds were exclusively for building a fixed-rail system — and buses don’t qualify.
+As designated by Congress, the funds could only be used for that purpose and could not be used for operation of the existing bus system or any other transportation initiative such as road maintenance or fixing potholes.
+Similar to the High Speed Rail money, if the money was not used for the streetcar, it would have gone to another city for fixed-rail transit.
 More importantly, the City understands the value of investing in infrastructure to compete in the 21st Century.
 Cities across the U.S. are progressing by adding multi-modal transportation choices for their residents, visitors and workers.
 The City recognizes a modern streetcar system is a critical component for enhancing and building a vibrant urban community.

 Additionally, federal funds related to this project have already been used to expand MCTS.
 At the time the federal transit grant for the streetcar was established, a $36.6 million grant was also given to Milwaukee County to purchase new buses.